krishnaprasad45/WeatherApp-Client/README.md

 2. Tailwind CSS
 3. TypeScript
 4. axios -Improved, efficienct and reliable in fetching data from APIs
+5. lodash - For efficient debounce functionality, delaying function execution until after a specified time interval has elapsed.
-5. ESLint - (To maintain consistent coding standards and identifies potential errors)
+6. ESLint - (To maintain consistent coding standards and identifies potential errors)
+7. React Toastify - (For showing pop-ups , messages to the user.)
+8. React Date Picker - (For date picking, Here date based filtering)

 ### Optimization Techniques Used